msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 2. Thou shall ONLY use Anki and forego the other sacrilegious apps (sorry Duolingo and others).
 3. Thou shall learn to **read**.

 Some other concepts Reddit told me taught me were, it is important to listen, read, speak, and do grammar study every day.
 So I really tried to focus on those things and tried to do as much as I could every day.
-My main study tools were Anki Core 6k deck, jōyō (常用漢字 - common usage kanji) deck, Italki lessons, and the Bibl...
+My main study tools were Anki Core 6k deck, jōyō (常用漢字 - common usage kanji) deck, italki lessons, and the Bibl...
 I mean Genki.
 A typical day would be as follows -

 - 7 am-8 am, wake-up and do Anki ~ 1 hour, plus 15 new words a day, and 10 new kanji a day.
 - 9 am- 3 pm, go to work, and try to listen to as much Japanese as possible from students, other teachers, etc.
 - 4 pm - bedtime, study Genki, try to read manga, children's books, or watch some anime usually with English subtitles.

-I would also try to do about 2 Italki lessons a week.
+I would also try to do about 2 italki lessons a week.
 I felt with all of this, I was listening, reading, talking, and studying grammar just about every day.
 And according to the gurus and the Reddit Senpai's I could become fluent in less than a year.

 I would say the total active study time was 1~3 hours daily depending on the day.
 I was also doing my best to listen while at school, and consume Japanese media in Japanese as best as I could.
 I did my best to study, but I also did a lot of traveling, exploring and having fun.